Key Takeaways

 • 50s – Early 60s

-Indexed Annuities: Indexed annuities credit a fixed interest rate along with the potential for more gains based on the performance of a stock market index like the S&P 500.
-The returns on an indexed annuity aren’t as predictable as a fixed annuity, and it may take some time to ride out market fluctuations and get the most value out of the annuity before you convert it.
-Indexed annuities can also provide a very large stream of guaranteed income if an income rider is purchased with the contract.
+Fixed Index Annuities: Fixed index annuities credit a fixed interest rate along with the potential for more gains based on the performance of a stock market index like the S&P 500.
+The returns on a fixed index annuity aren’t as predictable as a fixed annuity, and it may take some time to ride out market fluctuations and get the most value out of the annuity before you convert it.
+Fixed index annuities can also provide a very large stream of guaranteed income if an income rider is purchased with the contract.

 • 59 – 70